Open Portal

 Configure the backtesting parameters with your CSV file name

+Run the backtest.
 Click Start to begin the backtest.
 The EA will validate your license, load your CSV file, and execute trades according to your signals.
 You'll see the equity curve forming in the Strategy Tester window.

 When complete, the EA will automatically upload your results to the TradeSgnl portal for detailed analysis.
 You'll see a confirmation message in the MT5 journal.